awsdocs/amazon-mq-developer-guide/doc_source/security-authentication-authorization.md

 Provide the following information about the service account:
 + **Fully qualified domain name** The location of the LDAP server to which authentication and authorization requests are to be issued\.
+**Note**
+The fully qualified domain name of the LDAP server you supply must not include the protocol or port number\.
+Amazon MQ will prepend the fully qualified domain name with the protocol `ldaps`, and will append the port number `636`\.
+For example, if you provide the following fully qualified domain: `example.com`, Amazon MQ will access your LDAP server using the following URL: `ldaps://example.com:636`\.
+For the broker host to be able to successfully communicate with the LDAP server, the fully qualified domain name must be publicly resolvable\.
+To keep the LDAP server private and secure, restrict inbound traffic in the server's inbound rules to only allow traffic originated from within the broker's VPC\.
 + **Service account username** The distinguished name of the user that will be used to perform the initial bind to the LDAP server\.
 + **Service account password** The password of the user performing the initial bind\.